 The testimony of James Owen, the last person to pass the turnout before the murders, also depicts a Rambler devoid of occupants, but a Rambler flanked by an unknown vehicle.
 Therefore, we have consecutive eyewitnesses detailing a Rambler without any visual on the occupants inside.
 If the Zodiac Killer arrived at the turnout from Vallejo, he could easily have approached the Rambler from the rear, as it was sitting on the west bank, thereby forcing David Faraday back across the turnout as he attempted to leave.
 The turning circle of the Rambler may have required this movement.
 The Zodiac Killer then pulled up alongside the Rambler and forced the couple to halt their vehicle in its tracks with shots to the window and headliner.

 "Lunblad said the bullets were small caliber, that it appeared the Faraday youth stopped his car when a slug was fired through a rear side window of the family station wagon he was driving.
 Once the vehicle stopped, the two young people were helpless at the hands of the slayer."
 Vallejo Times-Herald 12/22/68.
 These shots could be argued unnecessary had the killer immediately parked alongside using the current narrative.
 Why not immediately point the gun towards the passenger side window?
 But the James Owen testimony puts a massive spanner in the works.

 On the right is a straight section of Lake Herman Road before the ill-fated turnout.
 It is 765 meters (0.475 miles) of unobstructed road.
 Traveling at 30 mph (calculated based on police reports of a 19 minute journey), this section of road would take approximately 50 seconds to negotiate.
 So if Zodiac had traveled from Vallejo in the same direction as James Owen, then he had to be in excess of 50 seconds ahead of James Owen as he pulled into the Gate #10 turnout.
-Had Zodiac been closer to James Owen, he would have seen his taillights ahead of him.
+Had Zodiac been closer to James Owen, he would have seen the Zodiac Killer's taillights ahead of him.

 If the Zodiac Killer had approached the turnout from the Benicia end, then James Owen as he approached from Vallejo would have had unobstructed eyes on the turnout entrance at least 282 meters (0.175 miles) before arriving at it.
 That is at least 20 seconds viewing time.
-James Owen never saw the Zodiac Killer enter the turnout, so at a bare minimum it is reasonable to argue that Zodiac had already been present in the turnout for approximately half a minute prior to James Owen passing it.
-It may have been longer.
+James Owen never saw the Zodiac Killer enter the turnout, so at a bare minimum, it is reasonable to argue that Zodiac had already been present in the turnout for approximately half a minute prior to James Owen passing it.
+It may have been much longer.

 When James Owen passed the turnout he saw no occupants in either vehicle parked on the east side.
 When you consider the reaction of David Faraday when Peggy Your drove past the turnout earlier: "When the lights of their car flashed on the Faraday car, the subject in the driver's seat put his hands on the (steering) wheel of the car" and "when the lights from the car came upon the station wagon, the male sat up in the seat," it doesn't make any sense whatsoever that a strange vehicle occupied by the Zodiac Killer could actually pull into the turnout alongside the Rambler, and David Faraday doesn't react at all - continuing his romantic tryst in the reclined seats of the vehicle for a bare minimum of 30 seconds.
 Additionally, why had Zodiac just sat in his vehicle for the corresponding amount of time doing nothing.
-The obvious thing for Zodiac to have done, would have been to pull up alongside the Rambler and strike immediately, not read a newspaper first.
+The obvious thing for Zodiac to have done, would have been to pull up alongside the Rambler and strike immediately - not read a newspaper first.
 Had he done this, James Owen would have seen the victims on the turnout floor - which he obviously didn't.

 The testimony of James Owen provides a major stumbling block in creating a reasonable narrative for the happenings of December 20th 1968.
 Without the presence of the second vehicle it doesn't help matters, because the couple were back over on the east side of the turnout without being forced there.
 We would have to believe they moved to the west bank for privacy, as described by Robert Connelly, then decided to move back across the turnout into a similar position (but not the same), as described by Peggy Your.
 The long held narrative of a killer arriving alongside the Rambler on the east bank, exiting his vehicle, shooting at the Rambler and executing the young couple almost immediately after they exited their vehicle, doesn't work.
 David Faraday and the Zodiac Killer would have displayed at least 30 seconds or more of inactivity upon their encounter in the turnout, and this makes little sense from either perspective.